Cantera/cantera-website/posts/GSoC_2019_Project_First_Evaluation.md

 ## Future Improvement

-ChemCheck currently meets very basic requirements of our GSoC project, there are bunch of things could be improved in the future.
+ChemCheck currently meets very basic requirements of our GSoC project, but there are bunch of things to be improved in the future.
 Here I make a list for improvements in next month:

 - Add function which allows users replace their files